sanskrit/learnsanskrit.org/content/vyakarana/sounds/it-letters.md

 na vibhaktau tusmAH | 1.3.4
 na vibhaktau tu-s-mAH
-The `tu sounds, `s, and `m are not [called `it in `upadeza] when they are in a `vibhakti (nominal case ending).
+The `tu~ sounds, `s, and `m are not [called `it in `upadeza] when they are in a `vibhakti (verb or nominal ending).

 }

-This rule applies to the inflectional endings that appear at the end of nominal stems.
+This rule applies to the inflectional endings that we use for verbs and nominals.
 It will be useful later, but not right now.

 {rule